-Okinawa and specifically the Kerama Islands group is a national park.
+Okinawa and specifically the Kerama Islands group is a national park in Southeast Asia.
 It’s revered by Japanese divers as a hot spot but largely ignored by the rest of the world.
 Admittedly by myself as well until I started doing research for an upcoming trip.

 So while I only did one dive in Okinawa, I can honestly say it was the best first dive I’ve ever done.

-Normally, the first dive is not that exciting.
+Normally, in my personal diving experience, the first dive is not that exciting.
 It’s a safe place for the Dive Master to check out your diving skills.
-Then when you’ve got the dive master’s approval, you head to the better dive sites that are often more challenging regarding depth, current or a combination of the two.
+Then when you’ve got the dive master’s approval, you head to the better dive sites.
+They’re usually more challenging regarding depth, current, or a combination of the two.

 What Else Does Diving in Okinawa Offer?

 Off of Ishigaki Island, divers can observe huge manta rays.
 Perhaps the island that intrigues me the most is Yonaguni.
-It’s Japan’s most remote island and is home to schools of hammerhead sharks, sometimes numbering up to 100.
+It’s Japan’s most remote island.
+And has the privilege of being home to schools of hammerhead sharks, sometimes numbering up to 100.

 Also, Yonaguni has a mysterious gigantic ruin.
-Whether it’s real and one of the oldest artefacts on earth or is man-made is hotly debated.
+Whether it’s real and one of the oldest artifacts on earth or is man-made is hotly debated.

 When Is the Best Time to Dive in Okinawa?

 From June to November, it’s typhoon season.
-Most of the typhoons IF they occur, and they don’t occur every year, happen in July, August or September.
-Source: http://www.okinawa-information.com/weather-forecast-typhoon-rain.
-Still, that doesn’t stop many tourists from visiting.
-July and August which is the busy season.
-If you do decide to travel during typhoon season, ensure that you have
+Most typhoons IF they occur, and they don’t occur every year, happen in July, August or September.

 If you do decide to travel during typhoon season, ensure that you have travel insurance, which you should have anyway.
 Typhoons have a way of interrupting travel plans unexpectedly.